|Homepage:||Click to visit|

 Indicates that deadline has passed

-In this program, students will directly enroll at the ITESM Guadalajara campus and take Business courses taught in Spanish.
+In this program, students will directly enroll at the ITESM Guadalajara campus and take courses taught in English or Spanish.
 To view more information CLICK HERE.

-All courses must be approved by USD for transfer prior to departure.
-Click HERE to find out how to get courses approved by completing the Transfer Evaluation Process.
+- All courses must be approved by USD for transfer prior to departure.
 Students are advised to start the process well in advance of the application deadline since processing can take weeks.

 Student may opt to live in student dorms (called 'Residencias') on campus or with a host family.
 More information can be found HERE.